 For fitness evaluation, the actual software variant is obtained by successively applying to the original software every mutation in order.
 This intermediary representation enables very quick mutant generation as well as efficient mutations and crossovers between software variants.
-In particular, individual edits can very easily be added or removed to software variants while maintaining most of their original semantics.
+In particular, individual edits can very easily be added or removed to software variants while maintaining most of their original semantic.

 A downside of such a representation is that it only facilitates manipulation of coupled genetic material (here, the type of edits and the location of modification points).
-Data composing edit sequences can be decoupled into three sub-spaces [5]-namely operator (e.g., here, Replace()), fault (here, 11), and fix spaces (here, 12)-, leading to new types of mutations and crossovers [6].
-However, despite its benefits, the complexity of the induced representation makes it much harder to use, especially when multiple granularity levels are simultaneously considered (e.g., single line statements, Boolean conditions, and for loop header elements [9]).
+Data composing edit sequences can be decoupled into three sub-spaces [5] (namely operator, fault, and fix spaces), leading to new types of mutations and crossovers [6].
+However, the complexity of the induced representation makes it much harder to use, despite its benefits.

-PROPOSAL
+3 PROPOSAL

-We propose a novel GI software variant representation, based on a new set of edits with low complexity.
+We propose a novel GI software variant representation, based on a new set of edits.
 The main difference with the usual representation is the use of one or more stacks when the edit sequence is used to obtain the actual mutated software.